Welcome to the Konan University Year-in-Japan Program!

 Konan University does not have dormitory facilities on campus.
 However, off-campus privately owned dormitory accommodations with meals are available.
 Accommodations may differ in style and because working adults also live at these dormitories, the opportunities to socialize with other students may be limited.
 Vegetarian and allergy free menus are not available at these facilities.

-＊For more information about who to contact, admissions requirements and application procedures for the Year–in-Japan Program, please contact the Konan International Exchange Center at Konan University or visit the Year-in-Japan website.
+If your university is not listed on our Partner Universities, or for more information about who to contact, admissions requirements and application procedures for the Year–in-Japan Program, please contact the Konan International Exchange Center at Konan University or visit the Year-in-Japan website.